Essential Settings

 • The organizers in each country may also provide various courses, workshops, and short-term training camps to help students successfully complete the design task.

-• This is an experience you definitely don't want to miss!
+• This is definitely an experience not to be missed!

 What can you gain